Spencer W. Kimball: Physical decline and death

 Over subsequent years, Kimball would occasionally attend meetings in the Salt Lake Temple and was able to give assent or direction on matters of significance, such as the calling of Russell M. Nelson and Dallin H. Oaks to the Quorum of the Twelve Apostles in 1984, but he was otherwise mostly incapacitated.

 Kimball was mentally alert for his 90th birthday on March 28, 1985, and he attended that week's meeting of the First Presidency and the Twelve Apostles in the Salt Lake Temple.
 In November 1985, he suffered a recurrence of a previous bleeding peptic ulcer, and his family decided not to take surgical action.
 Kimball died shortly after 10:00 pm on November 5, 1985, at the age of 90.
 One of Kimball's final utterances, which he had repeated several times in the days before his death, was "My life is at an end now.
 She's so happy, oh so very happy."
-When asked was meant by "she," Kimball indicated his mother, Olive Woolley Kimball, who had died in 1906, when he was 11.
+When asked who was meant by "she", Kimball indicated his mother, Olive Woolley Kimball, who had died in 1906, when he was 11.
+His funeral was held on November 9, 1985.

 Kimball's teachings as an apostle were the 2007 course of study in the LDS Church's Sunday Relief Society and Melchizedek priesthood classes.